Zannengrr/ImageGenerator/README.md

 You can change the input and output path and file names by changing any of the parameters inside the "Modify for paths and filenames block".
 By default the project autogenerates a Data folder inside of the published folder and copies the files "Input.txt" and "Input-Example.txt" to it and uses the "Input.txt" file as input to generate an image from the data inside it.
+You can also modify the type of algorithm to use by changing which instance you want to create.
+By default the algorithm to use is set to ScanLineActiveEdges.cs

 The project is ran from the Program.cs
 The project is structured into 3 folders:
 - Data
+- Interfaces
 - Model
 - Services

 Data has Input.txt and Input-Example.txt files that are copied into the published/debug folders and Input.txt file is used as the input file.
+Interfaces have defined interfaces that are used in the program like IRegionFill.
 Model has files that are data models used in the project.
-Services has an ImageCreator.cs file that has a method that generates an image based of the input data.
+Services has all the implementations of algorithms for finding points inside an area and ImageCreator.cs file that has a method that generates an image based of the input data and algorithm passed in to the constructor.
+ImageCreator accepts ImageData and IRegionFillAlygorithm as arguments during instantiation.
+By calling CreateImage we generate the image to the output folder.